Coder4916/Think-In-Space/README.md

 - The Why Life Coaching, What to Expect, and Testimonials sections include information and reviews based on what would normally be involved if a user decides to book a coaching session, and help them decide whether this coaching/journey is right for them.

-- A Bootstrap Carousel has been added to display testimonials and is fully responsive on all devices.
+- A Bootstrap Carousel has been added to display testimonials/reviews and is fully responsive on all devices.

 #### 4. **Contact Page**

 - The Contact Page is divided into three sections, which allows the user to contact the Coach or book a session;

-- The Get in Touch, Opening Times and FAQs sections contain a contact form, map, availability times and answers to frequently asked questions to assist the user.
+- The Get in Touch and FAQs sections contain a contact form, map and answers to frequently asked questions to assist the user.

 - All sections are 75% width of the screen size and fully responsive on different sized devices.